datarightsfinder/website/README.md

-# Open Data Rights Website
+# Data Rights Finder Website

-This is the codebase for [Open Data Rights](https://opendatarights.projectsbyif.com) by IF and Open Rights Group.
+This is the codebase for [Data Rights Finder](https://datarightsfinder.org) by IF and Open Rights Group.

 Code is licenced under the MIT Licence.
 Please use the [Google JavaScript style guide](https://google.github.io/styleguide/jsguide.html) when contributing.